 From a spoon: Bolognese, Shepherd’s Pie, Mild chilli con Carne

-Finger food: Meatballs, mini burgers, meat sauce with well-cooked fusilli pasta
+Finger food or baby-led weaning: Iron-rich recipes include meatballs, mini burgers, meat sauce with well-cooked fusilli pasta.

 Don’t feel that you need to make special baby recipes.
 You can easily adapt your meals to make them suitable for your baby.